Custom eLearning Solutions

 Example:

-An AI‑based assistant answers process questions using excerpts from official quality manuals and standard operating procedures.
+Cut time-to-answer and keep the operation moving when staff need guidance right away.
 It explains how to document observations, what constitutes contemporaneous recording, and where to log data, linking back to relevant training materials.

 Feedback and Coaching